-Unless indicated otherwise, financial data presented in this Annual Report has been taken from the audited financial statements of Marti.
+Unless otherwise indicated, financial data presented in this prospectus has been taken from the audited financial statements of Marti included in this prospectus.
 Unless otherwise indicated, financial information of Marti has been prepared in accordance with U.S. GAAP.

 MARKET AND INDUSTRY DATA